soxhub/telemetry-bot/telemetry_core/src/storage/standalone/README.md

 # Storage Backend: Standalone
-This crate implements a telemetry bot storage backend by writing metrics data to the same database schema (e.g. `_prom_catalog`, `prom_data`, `prom_series`, etc...) that is used by the TimescaleDB [Prometheus Connector](https://github.com/timescale/timescale-prometheus),
+This module implements a telemetry bot storage backend by writing metrics data to the same database schema (e.g. `_prom_catalog`, `prom_data`, `prom_series`, etc...) that is used by the TimescaleDB [Prometheus Connector](https://github.com/timescale/timescale-prometheus),